airtonix/frontend-styleguide/docs/structure/styles.md

 # CSS structure

 ## One component per file

-For each component, place them in their own file.
+?> 💬 In BEM, every class selector is either the block name itself or uses the block name as a prefix, and the rules for each block live in their own dedicated file.
+Since file systems do not allow two files to have the same name, the OS is actually helping to prevent accidental duplication.
+If you follow all of the BEM naming conventions, and you ensure all block code resides in its own file, you will never have naming collisions. - [Philip Walton article on the side effects of css](https://philipwalton.com/articles/side-effects-in-css/)

-  * filename matches the component name
+  * filename matches the component name.
+  * breakpoint variations also have their own file.

   ```scss
   /* ./components/search/search-form.scss */